PeterStaev/nativescript-purchase/README.md

 });
 ```

-Now lets buy a product!
+Now let's buy a product!
 ```typescript
 if (purchase.canMakePayments()) {
     // NOTE: 'product' must be the same instance as the one returned from getProducts()